Abstract

-Political economy explains the behavior of politicians by regulatory capture and by ideology.
 Politicians frequently intervene in the regulation of financial accounting.
-Prior evidence from the accounting literature shows that regulatory capture by special interests explains these interventions.
-Politicians tend to view accounting regulation as a technical issue where ideological views play a minor role.
-However, many accounting rules directly lead to economic or social consequences, such as income distribution or private-sector subsidies.
-The perception of these consequences varies with a politician’s ideology.
-Therefore, if accounting rules produce those consequences, ideology plausibly spills over and also explains a politician’s stance on the technical accounting issue, beyond special interest pressure.
-We use two prominent political debates about fair value accounting during the financial crisis and the expensing of employee stock options to disentangle the role of ideology from special interest pressure.
-In both debates, ideology explains politicians’ involvement at exactly those points when the debate focuses on the economic consequences of accounting regulation (i.e., bank bail-outs and top-management compensation).
-Once the debates focus on more technical issues, political connections to special interests remain the most dominant force.
+Evidence from the accounting literature shows that regulatory capture by special interests helps explain these interventions.
+However, many accounting rules have broad economic or social consequences, such as their effects on income distribution or private sector subsidies.
+The perception of these consequences varies with a politician's ideology.
+Therefore, if accounting rules produce those consequences, ideology plausibly spills over and explains a politician's stance on the technical accounting issue, beyond special interest pressure.
+We use two prominent U.S. political debates about fair value accounting and the expensing of employee stock options to disentangle the role of ideology from special interest pressure.
+In both debates, ideology explains politicians’ involvement at exactly those points when the debate focuses on the economic consequences of accounting regulation (i.e., bank bailouts and top management compensation).
+Once the debates focus on more technical issues, connections to special interests remain the dominant force.

 Original language | English |